LuxxxLucy/the_terpret_problem_pytorch/README.md

 This reproduce the Parity Chain problem in the TerpreT paper and figure out a way to solve it.

+TerpreT: A Probabilistic Programming Language for Program Induction, Gaunt et al. 2016.

+I also write a short description here at

 ## options

 1. type == 0: continuous surrogate.